dnd-mdn/cdn/README.md

 ## Caching

-Updates to this repository may take 24 hours to update due to [caching](https://github.com/jsdelivr/jsdelivr#caching).
+Updates to this repository will take time to reach users due to CDN [caching](https://github.com/jsdelivr/jsdelivr#caching).
+This repository is not meant for active development, only commit changes that are ready for production.

+We do have the ability to [purge](https://github.com/jsdelivr/jsdelivr#purge-cache) cached files within minutes, contact @Ben on [Slack](slack://user?team=THM0PFTTQ&id=UJ1JVAU4F) for more information.